-Please adhere to the school's Whistleblowing Policy.
+Please adhere to the Trust's Whistleblowing Policy, revised in January 2022.

-Whistleblowing Governor: Chris Webb
+Whistleblowing Governor: Mr Chris Webb

-In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
+In the event that you do not feel able to follow the schools whistleblowing policy but remain concerned, you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: